SatyaRaghuNandan/BigData-Interview-Prep/Meta/1_2_Sum/1_2Sum_Variant.md

+# // VARIANT: What if you had to return T/F if you find at least one pair of numbers that add up to the target?

 Here is your C++ **first variant** of the `twoSum()` problem — where instead of returning the **indices**, you're only checking whether **any two numbers add up to the target**, and return `true` or `false`.

 Below are the: